-Mental Health Services are available to all residents of Oxford County through the Ontario Health Insurance Plan and the Ontario Mental Health Act.
+Mental Health Services are available to all residents of Oxford County through the Ontario Health Insurance Plan (OHIP) and guided by the Ontario Mental Health Act.

-Until further notice, due to COVID-19, Woodstock Hospital’s Walk-In Counselling program will be implementing pre-booked telephone counselling sessions.
+Due to COVID-19, Woodstock Hospital’s Walk-In Counselling program has implemented pre-booked telephone counselling sessions.
 If you would like to pre-book a counselling session during our regular Walk-In Counselling hours (Thursdays between 12-6pm), please contact Outpatient Mental Health at 519-421-4223.
 Please call between 8:30 am-4:30 pm Monday through Friday.

 If you need to access the Oxford County Counselling - Welcome Information Form, please click here.

 Each year, one in five Canadians will personally experience a mental health problem or illness.
 Mental illness affects people regardless of their age, culture, education or income levels.
 So why does society look at people with mental health disorders differently?
 The answer is stigma.
 Stigma prevents 40% of people with anxiety or depression from seeking medical help.
 It can profoundly change how people feel about themselves and make them feel even more isolated and alone.
 We can take steps to help end the stigma or judgement surrounding mental health issues by educating ourselves, passing on what we have learned to others, being aware of our own attitudes and behaviours, and by making a conscious effort to be understanding and supportive.

 As a schedule 1 psychiatric facility, our Mental Health Department promotes seeking help through a variety of programs and services, free of stigma.
 We treat our clients with dignity and respect, and ensure we promote an inclusive and open environment.

 We have outlined the programs and services we offer below.
 Should you have any further questions, please contact our department at 519-421-4223.